-Yet, traditional societies that do not avoid fat have low levels of obesity and heart disease.
+Yet, traditional societies that do not avoid fat have low levels of obesity and poor heart health.*

 During the past 30 years, I’ve frequently traveled to remote corners of the world where traditional diets are the norm.
 Some rural Europeans eat a lot of meat and fat.
 The indigenous tribes of the Amazon hardly eat green vegetables.
 Peoples of south Asia eat a lot of saturated fat from coconut.
 West African fishing villages eat mostly, well, fish, palm oil and root vegetables.